prtksh/CODSOFT/README.md

 This is a repository containing Java programs (written in VSCode).
 They are all from the task questions given by CodSoft as part of their internship as a Java Programmer.
-All of the codes are written by me.